SAP-samples/automation-pilot-examples/advanced-availability-check/README.md

 By following this documentation, can be implement an advanced and reliable mechanism to monitor the availability of services thereby enhancing the operational efficiency and service reliability.

-On top of that, availability checks can easily be performed on regular intervals (e.g., every day or week) by using the [Scheduled Executions](https://help.sap.com/docs/AUTOMATION_PILOT/de3900c419f5492a8802274c17e07049/96863a2380d24ba4bab0145bbd78e411.html) functionality in Automation Pilot.
+On top of that, availability checks can easily be performed on regular intervals (e.g. every 5 minutes or every hour) by using the [Scheduled Executions](https://help.sap.com/docs/AUTOMATION_PILOT/de3900c419f5492a8802274c17e07049/96863a2380d24ba4bab0145bbd78e411.html) functionality in Automation Pilot.

 ## Requirements
 To use this example you’ll need the following: